- Accomplishing cross-boundary restoration and wildfire risk reduction

 Joint Fire Sciences Program (with the USDA Forest Service Northern and Rocky Mtn.
 Research Stations)

 To determine the effects of large wildfires on rural labor markets during and after wildfires, and how local fire suppression spending may mitigate those effects.
 More.Collaborators: USDA Forest Service Northern and Rocky Mountain Research Stations.

 Enhancing the Capacity of Small and Medium-Sized Ranch and Forestry Operations to Prosper from Payments for Ecosystem Services

 Oregon State University/USDA National Institute of Food and Agriculture

 To understand the barriers and opportunities for small forest and rangeland owners to receive payments for ecosystem services and the roles that community-based organizations are playing in assisting those opportunities; and to provide policy recommendations.
-Collaborators: Hannah Gosnell, Oregon State University; Sustainable Northwest
+Project webpage.
+Collaborators: Oregon State University; Sustainable Northwest

 Sustainability, Ecosystem Services, and Bioenergy Development Across the Americas